dagatsoin/ravioli/packages/ravioli/README.md

 # Licence

 For now Ravioli has no licence and is not free to use commercialy.
-That means you can experience with it but not use it for commercial purpose.
+That means you can experience with it or do non commercial open source with it but not use it for commercial purpose.
 As I need to to eat, I am thinking about paid service to support the development.
 I will update this section when my plans will be ready.

 # Performance

 Ravioli is not written with performance in mind but developper experience in mind.
 Treat a 100k+ array of complexe objects in no time is out of scope here.
 However, the performance it provides is quite descent from the majority of the app.
-And a lot of performance improvments should be still possible (use proxy instead of getter/setter to minimize memory heap, cache some node values, ...)
+And a lot of performance improvements should be still possible (use proxy instead of getter/setter to minimize memory heap, lazy props evaluation, cache some node values, ...)

 ## Dev